• Skip to primary navigation

 • Lightning is also caused by static electricity and can cause fires when it reaches the ground.

-How can you stop static charge building up?
+How can you stop static charge from building up?

-To prevent too much static charge building up, objects can be earthed.
-This means a conductive material is used to give a route for the static charge to travel to the ground.
-This stops the static electricity building up.
+Objects can be earthed to prevent too much static charge from building up.
+This means a conductive material gives the static charge a route to travel to the ground, stopping the static electricity from building up.

 Uses of static electricity